Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Implicit neural representations

-Initially, this approach was applied in PET imaging to reconstruct normal-dose images from low-dose scans.
-For instance, Gong et al. integrated the deep image prior framework with a nonlocal operation, using a kernel matrix layer for feature denoising and embedding linear kinetic models as convolutional layers \citep{gong2021direct}.
-Experimental results demonstrated better performance compared to traditional methods and kernel-based approaches \citep{gong2021direct}.
-This approach enhances parametric image reconstruction, improving image quality and reducing noise.
+Initially, this line of work appeared in PET imaging for reconstructing normal-dose images from low-dose scans.
+Gong et al. integrated the deep image prior framework with a nonlocal operation, using a kernel matrix layer for feature denoising and embedding linear kinetic models as convolutional layers \citep{gong2021direct}.
+Experimental results demonstrated better performance compared with traditional methods and kernel-based approaches \citep{gong2021direct}.
+This formulation improves parametric image reconstruction by enhancing image quality and suppressing noise.

-Subsequently, NeRP \citep{shen2022nerp} extended this methodology to multi-modality imaging, pioneering a unified framework for medical image reconstruction.
-It captures subtle yet significant image changes required for assessing tumor progression, thereby improving reconstruction quality.
-Unlike previous methods, NeRP employs an implicit neural network to directly learn a continuous representation of the target image, eliminating the need for explicit pixel storage.
-Additionally, it integrates prior embedding mechanisms, enabling the model to effectively extract structural information and optimize the reconstruction process in conjunction with physical measurements.
-By using an MLP to map spatial coordinates to intensity values, NeRP has demonstrated superior performance in reconstructing CT and MRI images.
-It achieved a PSNR of 39.06 dB and an SSIM of 0.986 using just 20 projections, outperforming other methods like FBP and GRFF \citep{shen2022nerp}.
+Subsequently, NeRP \citep{shen2022nerp} extended this idea to multi-modality imaging and established a representative coordinate-based INR framework for medical image reconstruction.
+Unlike explicit methods, NeRP employs an MLP to directly map spatial coordinates to intensity values, thereby learning a continuous representation of the target image without explicit pixel storage.
+At the same time, it incorporates prior image information into the neural representation, enabling the model to extract structural cues and optimize the reconstruction process jointly with physical measurements.
+NeRP achieved a PSNR of 39.06 dB and an SSIM of 0.986 using only 20 projections, outperforming methods such as FBP and GRFF \citep{shen2022nerp}.

-Numerous studies \citep{shi2024implicit,liu2024geometry} have demonstrated that implicit prior embedding can effectively ensure high-quality radiological image reconstruction, particularly in converting low-dose images to normal-dose ones.
-However, this approach has significant limitations.
-Firstly, it requires each subject to undergo at least one normal-dose scan, significantly restricting its applicability \citep{shen2022nerp}.
-Moreover, in real-world scenarios, prior images may not always be available due to anatomical variations, patient movement, or differences between imaging devices, making perfect alignment with the target image difficult \citep{adlam2020exploring}.
+Numerous subsequent studies \citep{shi2024implicit,liu2024geometry} have shown that this type of coordinate-based INR can produce high-quality radiological image reconstruction, particularly in tasks involving low-dose to normal-dose recovery.
+However, it also has clear limitations.
+First, many prior-guided formulations require each subject to have at least one normal-dose scan, which restricts practical applicability \citep{shen2022nerp}.
+Second, in real-world scenarios, prior images may not always be available or well aligned because of anatomical variation, patient motion, or scanner differences \citep{adlam2020exploring}.
+These factors limit the robustness of prior-guided coordinate-based INR in routine clinical use.